Local By Flywheel / LocalWP issues

 So hopefully a fix will be implemented soon.

-Feel free to reach out to us or them, to get the latest update on this issue.
+Feel free to reach out to us or them to get the latest update on this issue.

 Update 24/11/2021:

-Version 1.7.0 included some changes to the WP Synchro health check, so that it does not take up more PHP workers then what is available in LocalWP.
-But it is just a workaround on the health check to the still existing bug in LocalWP.
-So the health check should no longer show problems on Mac OS.
-Linux version of LocalWP never seem to have the same problems for some reason.
+Version 1.7.0 included some changes to the WP Synchro health check so that it does not use more PHP workers than what is available in LocalWP.
+However, this is only a workaround in the health check for the still-existing bug in LocalWP.

-We have had user reports that a LocalWP update together with 1.7.0 on Mac OS now works like it should, which is nice.
-We also ourselves did a successful synchronization on Mac OS.
-Hopefully that is the experience for everyone else also.
-Please let us know if that is not the case.
+We have received user reports that a LocalWP update together with WP Synchro 1.7.0 on macOS now works as expected, which is good news.
+We have also completed a successful synchronization on macOS ourselves.
+Hopefully that is the case for everyone else as well.
+Please let us know if it is not.

 Update 03/09/2021: